-Here are some of our instrument building (or restoration) projects that are currently “on the bench” or otherwise “in progress”.
+Here are some of our instrument building (or restoration) projects that are currently on the bench, in progress or (recently) completed.

 Sisters No. 26 (June) and No. 27 (Joanne)